How to Protect Your WordPress eCommerce Site From Holiday Fraud

 AVS is a simple tool that flags transactions as fraudulent if the billing address supplied by the customer doesn’t match the billing address in the bank’s file.
 Essentially, this forces fraudsters to acquire several more data points (street, city/town, state, and zip code) before they can use a stolen credit or debit card.

-If you haven’t enabled AVS through your payment processing company, now’s the time.
+If you haven’t enabled AVS through your payment processor, now’s the time.
 Basic identify verification methods like this go a long way toward halting fraud.

 2. Monitor Any Express Shipping or Rush Transactions